 Bee Habitats

-• 1.L.1.2 – Give examples of how the needs of different plants and animals can be met by their environments in North Carolina or different places throughout the world.
+• LS.1.1.2 Analyze and interpret data to compare how the needs of plants and animals can be met in different environments.

 Next Generation National Science Standards: